LinkedIn API: Automate Company Page Posts

 For B2B teams building a content pipeline from CMS to social, Postproxy is the publishing layer.
 Your system decides what to publish and when.
 Postproxy handles the platform-specific implementation for every connected account.

-When manual still wins
+When manual LinkedIn publishing still wins

 If your LinkedIn strategy is primarily thought leadership — executives writing personal posts in their own voice, responding to comments, engaging with their network — the API is not the right tool.
 That kind of publishing benefits from the human touch of writing directly in the LinkedIn composer.